-6.1.1 The Director of Children and Families services is recommended to invoke contract procedure rule 10.1 in order to commission a White Rose Independent Fostering and Supported Lodgings Framework Agreement.
+6.1.1 The Director of Children and Families is recommended to award the White Rose Independent Fostering and Supported Lodgings Framework Agreement to the organisations identified at appendix 1.

 7 Background documents1

 7.1.1.
 None.

 1 The background documents listed in this section are available to download from the Council's website, unless they contain confidential or exempt information.
 The list of background documents does not include published works.